-Shepard themselves comes off as this to the Reapers, of all things.
+Shepard themselves comes off as this to the Reapers.
 By the end of the second game, the Reapers are forced to admit that Shepard is actually a hindrance to their plans, the first and only time they ever admit such a thing ("Shepard.
 You have become an annoyance."), and in the third game every Reaper has top-priority "Kill On Sight" orders for Shepard personally, even turning their guns away from fleets in orbit, to kill this one human.
-In the Leviathan DLC, the Leviathans state that Shepard is the first thing in history (a history stretching back over a billion years, mind you) that the Reapers have ever feared.
+In the LeviathanDLC, the Leviathans state that Shepard is the first thing in history (a history stretching back over a billion years, mind you) that the Reapers have ever feared.
 In the Twitter feed tie-in for Mass Effect 3, while the Reapers have dismissed all opposition with a tone of casual indifference, during their invasion of Earth a priority is issued for confirmation that "Hostile Target Shepard" is dead.
 When none comes, the Reapers actually get worried about the possibility that s/he's still alive.

-This also extends to a lesser (though still major) opponent: Cerberus.
+This extends to a lesser (though still major) opponent: Cerberus.
 When Shepard arrives at the Alliance base on Mars during the prologue and finds that Cerberus has arrived and taken it over, the first reaction of the Cerberus troops when Shepard opens fire is essentially "Holy shit!
 It's Shepard!!"
 Worth noting is that these Cerberus troops are indoctrinated and partially turned into Husks - they're physically unable to feel fear, and they still panic when Shepard arrives.

-Yet another BioWare example.
 Everyone from senior Jedi to Mandalorians to Sith are intimidated by the name Revan.
 When your party hits the Star Forge, Malak panics and sends out every war droid and cannon fodder troops he can muster - not to defeat you, Revan, but just to slow you down while he prepares for a one on one saber brawl.

 Likewise, many a flashpoint party in Star Wars: The Old Republic was torn between cheering and panic when they heard the words "Statement: Hello, Meatbags!"
 Yes, HK-47 is 300 years old.
 Yes, the droid will still kick your shebs.
 Imperial players also had this reaction to having to put Revan himself down like a rabid dog after Revan went insane and started planning genocide against anyone with a trace of Sith species ancestry.
-The Sith Emperor also is intended to invoke this reaction.

 The Aptly-named Dread Masters are the personification of this trope.
 Six powerful Sith whose combined strength can drive whole fleets mad.
 They have no compunction to use their powers to terrorize both Friend and Foe.
 In a way, they even fear themselves; they can only fully control their powers because they had to use the Force to create a sort of Hive Mind, so that they can share the effects of their powers equally between each other.
 After one of them dies, the Sanity Slippage starts going into full effect.